Section bending also called profile bending, uses a section bending machine that is done in a wide variety of metals in various ways.

 It requires much less physical force than cold bending methods and can produce bends of similar or higher quality with no filler materials, mandrils, or other additions used to avoid distortion.

 Induction Bending is a precisely controlled and efficient section bending technique.
 Local heating using high frequency induced electrical power is applied during the induction bending process.
 Pipes, tubes, and even structural shapes (channels, W & H sections) can be bent efficiently in an induction bending machine.
 Induction bending is also known as hot bending, incremental bending, or high-frequency bending.
 For bigger pipe diameters, when cold bending methods are limited, Induction bending is the most preferable option.
 Around the pipe to be bent, an induction coil is placed that heats the pipe circumference in the range of 850 – 1100 degrees Celsius.

 Induction bending metal

-The induction bending technology allows bending of an almost unlimited variety in materials.
+The induction bending technology allows the bending of an almost unlimited variety of materials.